Enrollment Now Open

 - Guided visioning, reflection exercises and/or ritual practices each week

 - Additional resources for each lesson to explore further if you choose

-- Access to the community Facebook page
+- Access to an online community space

 - Access to lesson content for one year

 I welcome folks of diverse ancestries, faith-based traditions and lived experiences.
 This course is a trauma-aware, anti-oppressive, and culturally inclusive framework focused on embodiment for healthy grieving and reclaiming ritual and ancestral connection as sources of support.
 Students will have the flexibility to explore what strategies work for them personally and opportunity to nurture their own ancestrally and culturally relevant grieving practices.

 Shauna is a gifted and balanced teacher.
 Her practical,

 grounded yet deeply intuitive nature allowed everyone in our group to relate to

 her in their own way, and she held our ritual container with such safety and

 support.
 I feel blessed to have her as a leader in this work!